tranqnhan/LowBudgetTicTacToe/README.md

 - AUTHORS: Nhan man
 - USER INSTRUCTIONS: It's a tic tac toe game.
 - PROBLEM: I have to make a tic tac toe program to pass.

+# How I Make The Masterpiece

+## The AI
+I actually have much greater plan for the AI.
+I wanted to make the AI to play the perfect tic tac toe game, however I couldn't be bothered.
+So, the current AI uses random number generator to move.
+If you manages to tie to this AI, you are either extremely lucky or absolute trash at tic tac toe.

+## The Board
+I utilize advanced C++ techniques such as multi-dimensional array and looping to create the ultimate tic tac toe experience.

+## The Winning Condition
+I just use a bunch of for loops and hope for the best.

+## The DLLs Used
+So I use SDL2 and SDL2_image to generate graphics and input.
+In hindsight, I probably shouldn't use that because it takes longer to set up SDL than it is to make the actual game.
+SDL2 and C++ teamed together to decrease my sanity.
+I realized that I capitalize on my insanity to push myself to finish the tic tac toe game, and so I did.